Nets-eCom/shopware6-easy-checkout/docs/README.md

 1. Navigate to `Extensions > My extensions > NexiNets Checkout`
 2. Locate the Nexi Group payment plugin and press the button with three dots (...) to access the configuration.
-3. Fill out the required fields, such integration keys (secret keys and checkout keys), and Webhook Code.
+3. Fill out the required fields, such as integration keys (secret keys and checkout keys), and Webhook Code.
 4. (Optional) Customize the module according to your needs using the additional settings on the configuration page.

 Both integration keys can be found in Checkout Portal.
 See the following pages for more help: